Preface: The Future of Short Track Auto Racing

 -Is there a talented and trusted graphics designer within the speedway’s circle?

-Eye-catching banners have to be frequently created for on-site and digital marketing.
+Eye-catching banners and promotional graphics have to be frequently created for on-site and digital marketing.

 -Is there a social media expert on hand?